Imdavyking/econova/backend/README.md

   "_id": "67950c24e1289710853e35af",
   "edit_history_tweet_ids": ["1883184787340349875"],
   "id": "1883184787340349875",
-  "text": "In a digital realm filled with complexities, Alxion serves as the savvy navigator guiding you through the maze of blockchain wonders with wit and wisdom.
+  "text": "In a digital realm filled with complexities, EcoNova serves as the savvy navigator guiding you through the maze of blockchain wonders with wit and wisdom.
 Step into the world of smart contracts and innovation, where every byte holds a story waiting to be unraveled."
 }
 ```